tlchampion/mwp_client_onboarding/README.md

 <img src="Images/deployed.png" height=60% width=60%>

-Please be sure to have your Ganache URI available as well as the deployed contract address as you will need those during the launch process.
+Please be sure to have your Ganache URI available as well as the deployed contract address and address of the account you deployed the contract with as you will need those during the launch process.

 ### Launch Applications